Chaki Khela

 Chaki Badi is one of the oldest games in parts of Odisha, popular among the Juang tribe.
-It is played by hitting a chaki (circular shape, cut from used slippers) with a wooden stick called the chakibadi.
+It is played by hitting a chaki (circular rubber disc, cut from used slippers) with a wooden stick called the Badi.

 It is a fun game where players (usually comprising both children and adults) are divided into two teams of seven to nine players each.
 The matches are played in a rectangular field measuring about 100 sq ft with the boundary demarcated by bamboo sticks at the four corners, similar to a football field.